ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 We're about to watch gentoo penguins, and try to interpret their behavior.
 Here's some context that may be useful.
 The penguin in the front is a parent, and the penguin in the back is the chick.

 What do you think they’re doing?
+Write a phrase or a sentence to describe what they're doing on your notepad

+Who wants to share?

 Those are colored by your experience of the world.
 YOUR experience If you’re a mom and had a rough morning with the kid you may see it as the mom is running away.